Skip to main content

 The project often cited as the one with most impact is ECGI’s contribution to the European Commission commissioned study on one-share-one-vote.
 The study had four well defined parts: An institutional investor survey, some data collection, a legal survey and a survey of the academic literature.
 ECGI together with Institutional Shareholder Services (ISS) and the law firm Shearman & Sterling, put in a bid.
 The academic surveys contributed significantly to the European Commission’s decision to refrain from regulatory intervention in the control of listed companies in Europe.
 The arguments and evidence presented were fully accepted.

-In 2014, the Global Corporate Governance Colloquia (GCGC) association was established as an interdisciplinary (law, finance, economics and management) conference series, bringing together leading international scholars to debate current ideas in corporate governance research.
-The series is supported by twelve universities (Harvard, Oxford, Tokyo, Singapore, Frankfurt, Swedish House of Finance, London Business School, Columbia, Yale, Peking, Seoul, Stanford) together with a select group of corporate entities (Zurich AG, the European Investment Bank, Japan Exchange).
-The inaugural conference for this series took place in Stanford University in 2015.
+In 2014, the Global Corporate Governance Colloquia (GCGC) was established as an interdisciplinary (law, finance, economics and management) conference series, bringing together leading international scholars to debate current ideas in corporate governance research.
+The series is supported by twelve universities (Harvard, Oxford, Tokyo, Singapore, Frankfurt, Swedish House of Finance, London Business School, Columbia, Yale, Peking, Seoul, Stanford) together with a select group of corporate entities (Japan Exchange Group, JPX and former GCGC partners Zurich AG, the European Investment Bank).
+The inaugural conference for this series took place at Stanford University in 2015.